 I was closing out an account on a website I no longer use, when I recalled that I had connected a few of my other online accounts to it.
 You've probably done the same - to make logins easier or to allow a site to tweet on your behalf.
 Wondering if it would disconnect from my other accounts after I closed it (but doubting it), I double-checked afterwards.
 Nope!

 I'm not surprised.
 There's a huge incentive for them to request access to my other sites, and absolutely no incentive to disconnect from them when they're done.
 If you're wondering what an API is, you might want to read this - or just know it's a way to make a service more accessible to anyone who might want to consume it in their own service.
 So a company writes a nice little interface (the API) that defines some functions for the service they provide, like "get user's email" and "get user's friends", or "update user's profile" and "post update on user's behalf", or for a social media site maybe "follow new account".
 In order for a site to provide access to that API to another site though, they need to get your permission to do so.
 That's what that "approve" box is all about.

 It's a good idea to occasionally audit your various sites - especially popular ones like Google, Facebook and Twitter - and clean things up.
 If you can't find the appropriate settings page for an account (sometimes they're buried kinda deep or named funny), I've started a list on GitHub that may help.
-If you don't find it on there, but you discover it later on, feel free to create a pull request to add your findings!
-You'll be helping others stay more secure too.
+If you don't find it on there, but you discover it later on, feel free to create a pull request (or just open an issue) to add your own.
+You'll be helping others stay more secure too!